-- 4.17 Farm diversification is a vital factor in the coming years, as traditional farming activities such as beef and sheep are getting less and less viable every year.
-Proposals for diversifying will be permitted whereby the use is appropriate in terms of location and setting and that the proposal lies immediately adjacent to existing farm buildings. - 4.18 The use is considered acceptable, there is no cumulative impact, as proven through detailed modelling and the building is proposed immediately adjacent the existing farmyard.

-In light of the above the diversification scheme is considered fully compliant with Policy E6.
+- 4.16 Farm diversification is a vital factor in the coming years, as traditional farming activities such as beef and sheep are getting less and less viable every year.
+Proposals for diversifying will be permitted whereby the use is appropriate in terms of location and setting. - 4.17 The use is considered acceptable, given the existing units that have been constructed in Powys over the last 15 years, there is no cumulative impact, as proven through detailed modelling. - 4.18 In light of the above the diversification scheme is considered fully compliant with Policy E6.